Master of Education: Curriculum and Instruction / Accomplished Teaching

 Advanced study of the critical role of formative and summative assessment implementation and evaluation in an effective standards-based P-12 classroom.
 The course addresses knowledge of assessment theory and skill in effective practice.

 EDAT 6115 Knowledge of Students and Their Learning 3 cr.

-A critical examination of research and theories relevant to effective teaching and learning, student and teacher motivation, at-risk students, classroom management, variability in student learning, self-esteem, behavioral learning, cognitive learning, social learning, brain-based learning, multiple intelligences, and assessment.
-The course requires a 30-hour field experience (15 hours in the content area, 15 hours in special education) in the public school classroom.
+Requires students to participate in critical examination of research and theories relevant to effective teaching and learning, student and teacher motivation, at-risk students, classroom management, variability in student learning, self-esteem, behavioral learning, cognitive learning, social learning, brain-based learning, multiple intelligences, and assessment.
+Includes an action research planning project.

 EDAT 6159 Multicultural Studies Across the Curriculum 3 cr.